sledilnik/spark/README.md

 ## Development

 Site is build tusing static page generator [HUGO](https://gohugo.io).
 Because site is not typical blog, there are some tricks.
 It uses a lot of `url` params in front matter, so pretty much all URLs are custom.
-Besides HUGO, yarn is needed to install dependencies.
+If you use included Makefile, everything is run inside docker so no external dependencies are needed.

 ### Running development server